Thursday, 20 November 2025

 Line: How is line and shape used in the image (You may have mentioned this in the composition section).
 Are there leading lines drawing your attention to elements within the image, are there frames within frames - people standing in doorways and similar creating a frame within the frame of the photo?

-Quotes: If your research is detailed you might find others analysis or the photographers explanations of how these visual components are used in their work.
+Quotes: If your research is detailed you might find analysis written by others or the photographers explanations of how these visual components are used in their work.
 Use these as quotes in your work.

 Friday, 11 July 2025